agrc/gis.utah.gov/src/content/blog/2019-05-06-gis-wisdom.md

 ### 7. Topology

 `establishing principles`

 Topology is all about rules.
 Essentially, it allows us to keep our data clean by defining a set of spatial expectations.
 We are able to validate our data when needed and also allow for inevitable exceptions.
 Topology is so powerful because once you define the rules, you are then free to focus your efforts on other aspects of the data.

-Similarly, in life we also benefit from predefined rules---or better yet, principles.
+Similarly, in life we also benefit from predefined rules--or better yet, principles.
 For example, think about driving an automobile.
 We learn the rules of the road before we get behind the wheel.
 Why?
 Because we don’t want to create the rules "on-the-fly."
 Knowing the rules of the road in advance allows us to focus on more enjoyable things, such as conversation or a good audiobook.

 Oddly, there's something freeing about having predetermined principles.
 Knowing our principles allows us to then explore greater things.